ellspowell/flood-biodiversity/Pipeline/README.md

 - `renv.lock` records the R package environment used for the project.
 - `_targets.R` and `R/` contain the complete computational workflow used to construct the analysis datasets.
-- Analysis read grids preseve the datasets used for statistical modellling without requiring users to repeat the large source-data downloads and computationally expensive geospatial processing.
+- The pipeline preseves the datasets used for statistical modellling without requiring users to repeat the large source-data downloads and computationally expensive geospatial processing.

 Original datasets are not stored in this GitHub repository due to their size and, where applicable, external licensing and redistribution requirements.